maubanel/UE5-Lighting/light-functions/README.md

 ##### `Step 18.`\|`ITL`| :large_blue_diamond: :small_orange_diamond: :small_blue_diamond: :small_blue_diamond: :small_blue_diamond:

-Go to all of your **Flame Flicker Spotlight** actors and mix up the
+Go to all of your **Flame Flicker Spotlight** actors and mix up the **Light Function Materials** assigning an equal amount of the 4.
+Make sure no two lights close to each other or in the same vincinity have the same material.

 ![add different material instances to each actor](images/MIxUpMaterialInstances.jpg)

 <img src="https://via.placeholder.com/500x2/45D7CA/45D7CA" alt="drawing" height="2px" alt = ""/>